Bikepacking the Camino de Santiago. My own way…

 Until very recently my story was similar to that of most people who set out on a journey.
 I was living in a big city for some time, working in a frantic industry with long hours and a very erratic lifestyle.
 I allowed my personal life to falter and stagnate.
 I needed a change of pace; time enough to re-discover my goals, my relationships, and myself.
 So I came to my grandparents’ farm in Portugal one autumn to spend some time with them and help out with the harvest.
 After a few weeks, life certainly slowed down and I enjoyed the days of simple labor out in the fields or under the orchards.
 Yet I still felt that there were many personal questions unanswered.
 I had heard about the pilgrimage people make to Santiago de Compostela and decided that a few weeks on the road would be a perfect opportunity to reconnect with myself once more.
 The thought of using a bicycle came to mind, thinking that it would offer more freedom to explore the land than my two feet alone could provide.

 Whilst looking online at bikepacking bikes, I came across an image that stood out from the rest, one that instantly changed my whole perception of riding a bicycle; it was none other than a Surly ECR sporting rugged off-road tires and loaded with bags and provisions; a thing of sheer simplicity and beauty.
-I followed the image link and landed up on bikepacking.com.
+I followed the image link and landed on this website.
 After consuming countless stories and information with greedy gusto I purchased an inexpensive hardtail mountain bike, and then researched options for gear.
 I had a very limited budget and it didn’t take me long to realize that even a basic setup was going to be expensive.
 But I decided that I wasn’t going to let a lack of money stop me from getting out there, so I set myself up using what little I had and buying only the absolute necessities:

 I made two front fork bags using insulated picnic wine bottle holders.
 Each cost about three dollars, and were perfect for carrying bike tools and a gas stove.
 I fashioned holsters made from old pieces of wire that allowed each bag to be removed easily whilst keeping them firmly in place.
 I then gathered a few pieces of scrap wood that were lying around the farm and hacked together a crate to the dimensions of my camera bag, which I clamped onto the handlebars using more wood and some old bolts.
 Cable ties, bongo ties and duct tape held most of the other items in place.
 I used a thick dry-bag designed for Kayaking and boating to keep my clothes, sleeping bag and towel dry.
 This was strapped to a seatpost rack and the seat itself, along with a tent I had purchased for about forty Euros that held its own on some very rainy nights.
 Overall, my bikepacking rig was anything but elegant.